acidb/mobiscroll-docs/docs/angular/eventcalendar/agenda.md

   </svg>
 </ImgComparisonSlider>

-### Customizing the event content
+### The event content
 Customize the event content that appears on the agenda by using the [eventContentTemplate](#template-eventContentTemplate) option.
-The event calendar will take care of styling and you can focus on what you show inside of the event a.k.a the content.
+The event calendar will take care of styling and you can focus on what you show inside of the event.

 Check out how you can style event content in [this example](https://demo.mobiscroll.com/angular/agenda/event-content-customization#) or just play with the slider below to see the differences.